MichaelNeunteufel/NGSDiffGeo/docs/developer_docs/developer_riemannian_manifold.rst

 matrix-product nodes.
 Higher ranks use reconstructible einsum nodes.
 Multi-index overloads apply the same checked single-index operation in the supplied order.
+All metric-backed algebra selects the volume, boundary, or edge metric and its inverse through the same internal selector.
+New overloads should use that selector so validation and cached metric identity cannot drift between ``Raise``, ``Lower``, ``InnerProduct``, and ``Trace``.

 Python addition and subtraction require identical axis variance for typed tensor fields.
 In particular, a vector field cannot be added to a one-form.